IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-35.md

 **Using GitOps to install Cloud Pak for Watson AIOps 3.5 is a GA feature!**

-The use of GitOps enables the deployment of IBM Cloud Pak for Watson AIOps on a Red Hat OpenShift Container Platform cluster from a Git repository, with the ArgoCD tool.
+The use of GitOps enables IBM Cloud Pak for Watson AIOps to be deployed on a Red Hat OpenShift Container Platform cluster from a Git repository, with the ArgoCD tool.

 For more information about GitOps, see [Understanding OpenShift GitOps](https://docs.openshift.com/container-platform/4.10/cicd/gitops/understanding-openshift-gitops.html#understanding-openshift-gitops) in the Red Hat OpenShift documentation.

 For more information about Argo, see the [Argo documentation](https://argo-cd.readthedocs.io/en/stable/).

-Cloud Pak for Watson AIOps can be installed with the Argo CD user interface (UI), or with the Argo CD command line.
+Cloud Pak for Watson AIOps can be installed with the Argo CD user interface (UI), or with the Argo CD command line (CLI).
 You can choose from two deployment options:

 Option 1: Install AI Manager and Event Manager separately

-Option 2: Install AI Manager and Event Manager with an all-in-one configuration (** technology preview **)
+Option 2: Install AI Manager and Event Manager with an all-in-one configuration (**Technology preview**)

 ## Prerequisites